tinymce/tinymce-docs/rtc/configuration.md

 ## List of all available RTC configuration options

+> **Note**: These configuration options is subject to change based on customer feedback.

 ### `rtc_service_url`

 The service url should point to the cloud service and include your api key.